dankito/KmpWebClient/README.md

         // the ContentType HTTP header that should be used if request specifies a body but no content type (defaults to "application/json; charset=UTF-8") defaultContentType = "application/json; charset=UTF-8",

-        // if response headers should be mapped and added to WebClientResponse -> ResponseDetails (defaults to true) mapResponseHeaders = true,

-        // if response cookies should be mapped and added to WebClientResponse -> ResponseDetails (defaults to false) mapResponseCookies = false,

         // the connect timeout in milliseconds for all requests of this HTTP client (if not overwritten in RequestParameters).
 Defaults to 5 seconds. connectTimeoutMillis = 5_0000,
         // the socket timeout in milliseconds for all requests of this HTTP client (if not overwritten in RequestParameters).
 Defaults to not set.